 What is an IPL Fotofacial?

-An IPL (Intensed Pulsed Light) Fotofacial – also referred to as Fotofacial or Photofacial Rejuvenation and even sometimes Photo Facial with two words – is a skin treatment using an intense-pulsed light (IPL) laser on your skin to lighten dark spots, redness, and minor cases of visible capillaries.
-This is the machine we used:
+An IPL (Intensed Pulsed Light) fotofacial, also referred to as fotofacial or photofacial rejuvenation (and even sometimes Photo Facial with two words), is a skin treatment using an intense-pulsed light (IPL) unit to even out your skin tone.

 Costs vary depending on where you go but they almost all charge by the area being treated.
 The face should run about $199 – $250, neck $100 and chest $100.
 At the place I go they normally throw in a microdermabrasion which I like to do before the treatment and then I buy an extra one for a couple of weeks after.